Can Scorpions Get In Through My AC Vents? | Scorpion Alert

 Focus your efforts on sealing exterior access points and monitoring interior spaces where scorpions actually hunt.
 Whether you're dealing with common scorpions in Austin, Texas, or the more dangerous bark scorpions in Nevada, the best way to keep scorpions out of your house combines multiple strategies.
 Don't let fear of vent invasions keep you up at night — take practical steps to secure your home and sleep soundly.

 Protect your home with Scorpion Alert.
 Our automated detectors watch for scorpions 24/7, sending instant alerts to your phone when one appears.
-No more nightly patrols or surprise encounters — just reliable protection for $5/month.
+No more nightly patrols or surprise encounters — just reliable protection on a simple monthly rental — see /pricing for current rates.
 Get your Scorpion Alert system today.

 If you’re worried about scorpions getting in through AC vents, the biggest takeaway is that small gaps around registers, ductwork, and nearby penetrations can become a real pathway—so sealing and regular checks matter.
 For an extra layer of confidence, Scorpion Alert can help you spot activity early and keep tabs on the areas where scorpions are most likely to travel after they get inside.